-During the year, the SDC demonstrated a high level of environmental performance and compliance with the resource consents for Stratford landfill.
-Whilst there were no significant effects noted as result of the activity, there were some issues in regards to site management during the year under review.
+During the year, SDC demonstrated a high level of environmental performance and compliance with the resource consents for the Stratford landfill.

-2.5.4 Recommendations from the 2011-2012 Annual Report
+2.4.4 Recommendations from the 2012-2013 Annual Report

-In the 2011-2012 Annual Report, it was recommended:
+In the 2012-2013 Annual Report, it was recommended:

-THAT monitoring of the Stratford landfill in the 2012-2013 year continue at the same level as in 2011-2012.
+THAT monitoring of the Stratford landfill in the 2013-2014 year continue at the same level as in 2012-2013 period.